darklab8/blog/blog/articles/article_detailed/article_visual_debugger_in_vscode/debugger.md

 - F10 step forward
 - F11 step forward and deeper
 - F5 continue
-- use mouse to break red breakpoints around
+- use mouse to set red breakpoints around

 # Python with settings for env vars